aaronsantiago/trifoil/readme.md

 #### Push

 You can push a piece outwards from a Blink the same way that you place a piece.
-If you attempt to place a piece where a piece already exists, you will instead push it.
+If you attempt to place a piece where a piece already exists, you will instead push it--pushing any other pieces in the way as well!
-You can only start pushes from pieces of your own color.
+You can only push pieces of your own color.
-If there are any pieces behind the piece you are pushing, it is pushed as well, regardless of its color!
 ![push](https://github.com/aaronsantiago/trifoil/blob/master/images/push.gif?raw=true)
 ![push_multiple](https://github.com/aaronsantiago/trifoil/blob/master/images/push_multiple.gif?raw=true)